Cre4T3Tiv3/llm-prompt-debugger/README.md

 </p>

 <p align="center"><em>
-A developer-first UI for testing, tagging, and exporting LLM prompts — with built-in support for OpenAI, Claude, and Ollama.
+A developer-first UI for testing, tagging, and exporting LLM prompts.
+With built-in support for OpenAI, Claude, and Ollama.
 </em></p>

 <p align="center">